History

 The invention of Solar Sails (-4 B.S.T – 0 A.S.T):

-On the sunny planet of Hyxon, the technologically advanced insectoid species of Coggorts develop the first working means of space travel.
-It starts with Rubikon, a wealthy Coggort entrepreneur obsessed with space exploration.
-In order to reach space, he builds a tower that rises up above the atmosphere and powers it with solar panels.
-Once reaching space, Rubikon discovers clouds that produce solar energy ten times more than the sun.
-But most importantly, he learns that these clouds also produce oxygen.
-Rubikon develops a boat with an engine powered by a solar panel and flies into space without any protective suit.
-Once in space, he circumnavigates the planet on his boat, all while enjoying the cosmic breeze.
-Thus, Rubikon discovers the means of space travel.
+On the sunny planet of Hyxon, the technologically advanced insectoid species of Coggorts developed the first working means of space travel.
+It started with Rubikon, a wealthy Coggort entrepreneur obsessed with space exploration.
+In order to reach space, he built a tower that rose above the atmosphere and powered it with solar panels.
+Once reaching space, Rubikon discovered clouds that produced solar energy ten times more than the sun.
+But most importantly, he learned that these clouds also produce oxygen.
+Rubikon developed a boat with an engine powered by a solar panel and flew into space without any protective suit.
+Once in space, he circumnavigated the planet on his boat, all while enjoying the cosmic breeze.
+Thus, Rubikon discovered the means of space travel.

 Solar Sails Space Pirates Steampunk Planet